Treshank/SupportGenieEx1/README.md

 **The accuracy of the program is always questionable.
 I guess we'll never know until real world data is used and verified.**

-**You can skip the explination and directly go to the user manual if you want but I would recommend reading this once before**
+**You can skip the explination and directly go to the user manual if you want but I would recommend reading this once.**

 # Introduction
   This program is used to predict the time a caller would have to wait before the request would be answered.
 It follows a simple set of steps in order to do so.